noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 Use `  if is_unconstrained() { /`, to conditionally execute code if being called in an unconstrained vs constrained way.

-#### Token transfer example - `fn sub` inefficiencies

-Iterates through (32) notes, and does nullifier and membership checks...

-Use unconstrained function to find two (largest) notes, if not enough recursively combine two notes.
-"call" expensive, can use "multicall".

 ### A circuit holds all logic

 In procedural execution, the following logic: `if (a>0 && b>0) {` , will not perform the second comparison if the first one is false.
 Whereas a circuit will hold both paths.